sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     > cf update-service incident-management -c '{"data":{"serviceStopped":false}}'
     > ```

-3. Deploy using the Helm command:
+4. Deploy using the `cds up` command:

     ```bash
-    helm upgrade --install incident-management --namespace incident-management ./gen/chart \
-    --set-file xsuaa.jsonParameters=xs-security.json
+    cds up -2 k8s --namespace incident-management
     ```

+5. You may be asked to create your Docker imagePullSecret.
+If so, follow the provided instructions.

-    This command installs the Helm chart from the **chart** folder with the release name **incident-management** in the namespace **incident-management**.
+    The `cds up -2 k8s --namespace incident-management` command installs the Helm chart from the **chart** folder with the release name **incident-management** in the namespace **incident-management**.

-    > With the ***helm upgrade --install*** command, you can install a new chart as well as upgrade an existing chart.

     The outcome of the installation looks like this: